pandastrike/yaml-cli/README.md

-Some useful yaml commands are: commands  List all yaml commands get       Get a value from a YAML file set       Set a value in a YAML file template  Instantiate a template file with a YAML file.
+Some useful yaml commands are: commands  List all yaml commands get       Get a value from a YAML file json      Import/export YAML to/from JSON set       Set a value in a YAML file template  Instantiate a template file with a YAML file. toml      Import/export YAML to/from TOML

 See 'yaml help <command>' for information on a specific command.
 ```